equim/matrix3/README.md

 # matrix³

-This is matrix³, an experimental minimalist mv3 content policy manager.
+This is matrix³, an experimental mv3 content policy manager.

-This extension is inspired by [uMatrix](https://github.com/gorhill/uMatrix), but built on `declarativeNetRequest` for modern browsers.
+This extension is inspired by [uMatrix](https://github.com/gorhill/uMatrix), but built on `declarativeNetRequest`.

 It looks like this -- it adds a sidepanel that lets you enable or disable web features.